labYangNJU/CellExpanda/README.md

             ├── latent-sampleName-512-10.txt        # The latent representation of cells (can be used to generate UMAP emmbeddings).
             ├── GMVAE-alpha-gan-tsne-pred.png       # The tSNE visualization of cells.
             ├── ...
-      └── sampleName-512-10-cluster_result.csv      # The clustering information of cells with tSNE emmbeddings.
+      └── sampleName-512-10-cluster_result.csv      # The clustering information of cells with tSNE/UMAP emmbeddings.

 The reconstructed data would be generated in the directory CellExpanda/result/sampleName and can be extracted as: